 So where would our ultimate family bucket list destinations be?
 From our 450+ bucket list there are some places on the list that realistically it would take us a lot of saving to be able to afford.
 They are also the kind of destinations that we would love to be able to do in 5* luxury.
 But where would we start?

 Disney cruise line

-None of us have been on a cruise before so this is a must for the list.
-There’s quite a few cruise liners that now cater for families and are based around creating fun and exciting new experiences for them.
+None of us has been on a cruise before so this is a must for the list.
+There are quite a few cruise liners that now cater for families and are based around creating fun and exciting new experiences for them.
 My ultimate cruise would be on the Disney cruise line.
-Disney have such a vast choice of cruises and cruise options.
-There’s 2 nights up to 14 nights cruises, covering many different destinations around the world.
+Disney has such a vast choice of cruises and cruise options.
+There are 2 nights up to 14 nights cruises, covering many different destinations around the world.

 Holiday to the Bahamas

 I fell in love with the Bahamas after watching a documentary about the islands a few months ago.
 I spent ages after online looking at everything there is to see and do there.
 My ultimate experiences would be swimming with dolphins at the Atlantis resort.
 Plus taking a boat trip to see the swimming pigs.
 The Bahamas has over 700 islands so it would be really fun to be able to hire a luxury chartered yacht.
 These can start at £100,000 for a week and reach up to nearly a million pounds.

 A safari to Kenya would have to be done in luxury.
 There are even websites that offer luxury family safaris.
 They can specialise in different types of tours for different age groups.
 Jamie has always had a massive love for animals and I am sure he would find it really exciting and interesting to see all his favourite animals living in the wild.
 One of the first continents he learnt about was Africa.
 Tailor-made itineraries can start from £4,000.